ExplainedRE/website/content/posts/flare-on7 - Aardvark/index.md

   }
 ```

-The flow is then creating to create a COM object and call a function named `sub_1400012B0`.
-This function begins with creating a new `.tmp` file name in the %TEMP% directory.
+The flow is then creating a COM object and call a function named `sub_1400012B0`.
+This function begins with creating a new `.tmp` file in the %TEMP% directory.
 Then reads a resource name "300" from its resource section, and writes it to the temp file.

 ```c
 if ( !GetTempFileNameA(".", prefix, 0, FileName) )